Don Bluth Entertainment: Decline (1992–1995)

 The studio's next feature suffered a much weaker commercial performance.
 A Troll in Central Park, almost complete at the time of the Merlin deal, was given a limited regional release on October 7, 1994.
 Like Thumbelina before it, A Troll in Central Park was poorly received by critics, and it grossed just $71,000.
 This poor performance has been attributed to Warner Bros.' lack of promotion; there was no television promotion, no advance screenings and only a low-key print campaign.
 In the July 2001 issue of Bluth's animation magazine Toon Talk, Bluth explained the film's troubled production, faulting his own unwillingness to accept outside input, and lack of time to refine the story, likening the film to "a child [...] born prematurely".

 The third of the studio's partially completed features, The Pebble and the Penguin, was also dogged by production difficulties.
 MGM/UA stepped in to become distributors for the film in the United States, and at a relatively late stage in production insisted on making extensive changes, cutting some sequences, removing some characters, and re-recording many of the voices.
 The changes meant that the animation, the effects animation in particular, fell behind, and some of the ink-and-paint work had to be farmed out to Hungarian animation studio Reflex Animation Ltd. to meet the release deadline.
 Directors Bluth and Goldman were so dissatisfied at the enforced changes that they insisted on their names being removed from the credits (though the company name "Don Bluth Limited" remained).
 The Pebble and the Penguin was released on April 14, 1995, and again made a loss at the box office, grossing almost $4 million in the United States.
 The film performed better on home video when released that August, becoming a fast seller alongside other animated films released in the same month.
-Bluth did not remain disassociated with The Pebble and the Penguin, supervising a high-definition remastering on March 27, 2007, that corrected some of the animation and shooting errors caused by the rushed production.
+Bluth did not remain disassociated with The Pebble and the Penguin, supervising a high-definition remaster on March 27, 2007 that corrected some of the animation and shooting errors caused by the rushed production.

-In addition, MGM hired the Dublin studio to work on the animation for their All Dogs Go to Heaven sequel, albeit with no involvement from Bluth and no creative input.
+In addition, MGM hired the Dublin studio to work on the animation for their All Dogs Go to Heaven sequel, albeit with no involvement from Bluth himself and no creative input.